Tax loopholes do exist. They are just hard to come by. Even most CPAs and tax professionals have a tough time uncovering them.

 The employer contributions to the plan also include interest credits.
 These interest credits are usually between 3% and 5% annually.
 Depending on how well investments in the plan perform, the minimum requirements concerning deductible contributions may vary each year.

-Are cash balance plan contributions tax deductible?
+Are contributions tax deductible?

-Are cash balance plan contributions tax deductible?
+Yes they are.
 Businesses are engaging new strategies to ensure maximum tax reduction on their contributions.
 Partners, S corporations or sole proprietors are enjoying the new 20% tax deduction meant for pass-through businesses.

 This rule, however, does not apply equally to all business owners.
 They, therefore, have to resort to other strategies meant to reduce their business taxable income for them to benefit from the tax deduction.
 Small businesses can achieve this by making maximum contributions to the traditional pension accounts while higher income companies have to strategize on reducing their taxable income to avoid high taxes.